 These are some of the popular historical places to visit in Kolkata.

-The long-standing culture and tradition of these historic monuments convey the deepest and richest secrets of Indian history as well.
+Winters are the best time to traverse all the spots with comfort.
+Walk the streets, be on the age-old yellow taxis, and cross the Howrah Bridge.
+The long-standing culture and tradition of these historic monuments convey the deepest and richest secrets of Indian history.

 Disclaimer: Some of the links provided in the article may contain affiliate links.
 This means when you book or buy something using these links, you help support the website at no extra cost.